-1 Bengal under the Lieutenant-Governors, By C. E. Buckland, Vol. I, p.
-32.
+&lt;sup>3 Bengal under the Lieutenant-Governors, by C. E. Buckland, Vol. 1, p.
+32,

 In 1864-65 the subject came up again.
-Sir Cecil Beadon, Lieutenant-Governor of Bengal, issued a resolution on the 15th March, 1865, suppressing the cruel practices.
-Magistrates of districts in the Lower Provinces were required to direct all persons to abstain from the act of hook-swinging or other self-torture, in public, and from the abetment thereof, and take such order with property in their possession or under their management as might serve to prevent the commission of the act.
+Sir Cecil Beadon, Lieutenant-Governor of Bengal, issued a resolution on the 15th March, 1865, suppressing the cruel practices.\ Magistrates of districts in the Lower Provinces were required to direct all persons to abstain from the act of hook-swinging or other self-tortule, in public, and from the abetment thereof, and take such order with property in their possession or under their management as might serve to prevent the commission of the act.
 Persons who disobeyed any such injunction were to be prosecuted and punished according to law.

-1 Ibid.
-Vol. 1, p.
-177.
+Ibid, Vol I, p 177.

-2 Ibid. p.
-312.
+\ Ibid. p 312.

 The history of these two reforms is interesting if only because it shows the unwillingness of Government to interfere with social and religious usages, the incapacity of society in these cases to effect the reform itself, and the determination of Government to suppress the evil where society proves itself unequal to the task.
-In both cases much-needed reforms were tardily carried out only because Government decided to let the society concerned have an opportunity of rectifying its own abuses.
-The evils of Sati had existed for a long time, but since the attention of Government was called to them it took them about a quarter of a century to accomplish the reform.
+In both cases much-needed reforms were tardily carried out only because Government decided to let the society concerned have an opportunity of rectifying its own abuses. evils of Sate had existed for a long time, but since the attention of Government was called to them it took them about a quarter of a century to accomplish the reform.
 The policy of non-interference with matters domestic, social and religious, has been a marked characteristic of English rule, but an equally marked characteristic has been an intolerance of abuses.
 No action is taken in a hurry.
 Great forbearance is shown.
 But if ultimately the people are found unable to help themselves, Government are ready to use the strong arm of authority in protecting the weak against the strong, removing injustice and oppression and even saving people from the evils of their own social life.